frederic-perez/AmE-dictionary/data/idioms.md

 __verbum sap__ A shortening of the Latin phrase _verbum sapienti sat est_, literally, “a word to the wise (is sufficient),” meaning a wise or prudent person does not or should not require any further explanation.
 Typically used to emphasize the advice implied by one’s statement. _Repeating the same weak, debunked arguments won’t make them true, you know.
 Verbum sap._
 __verge (up)on something__ :two: To be almost identical to something; to be similar to or almost the same as something.
 (Upon is formal and less commonly used than on.) _Your actions verge upon mutiny.
 What you said verges on an insult._
 __wait for the other shoe to drop__ To wait for something bad to happen.
-__wake-up call__ :three: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
+__wake-up call__ :four: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
 __walk away__ _Knowing when to walk away is an essential life skill._
 __walk on air__ To be in a state of extreme happiness. _I’ve been walking on air ever since I got engaged!_
 __walk on eggs__ :two: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._